-And then light blue, it’s like tax documents throughout the year.
-So like – it’s like tax papers you collect during the year and then give to your accountant in the New Year or use when you’re filing your own taxes.
-So that goes in there.
+And then light blue is for tax documents you collect throughout the year and then give to your accountant or use when you’re filing your own taxes.

-Purple, in purple I just keep all these labels like these labels come in a sheet of – they come in sheets like this.
-And you kind of just like pick whatever label you are looking for.
+Purple – in purple I just keep all these labels which come in a sheet.
+And you just pick whatever label you are looking for.
 So, I just keep all the extra labels right here in the filing cabinet.
 So when I do need to out a folder, the maintenance of creating that folder is super easy.
 All things you need are right here.
-It’s not like you’re running somewhere else to out a folder because when you do that, it doesn’t necessarily like get done.
+It’s not like you’re running somewhere else to add a folder because when you do that, it doesn’t necessarily get done.
 And then you get behind.
 So everything is right here.

 All right.
-And then brown back here is all of Ed’s real estate papers so we recently combined our filing cabinets so he has the whole brown section for all these like real estate documents.
+And then brown – back here are all of Ed’s real estate papers.
+We recently combined our filing cabinets, so he has the whole brown section for all his real estate documents.

 OK.
-And then what I’ve done is I’ve used white hanging file folders to kind of like make the colors on the file tabs pop a little bit more.
-What I used to do is I used to color code the folders also.
-So like all the red section would have red hanging file folders.
+And then I’ve used white hanging file folders to make the colors on the file tabs pop a little bit more.
+What I used to do is, I used to color code the folders also.
+So, for example, the red section would have red hanging file folders.
 So this is a hanging file folder.
 This would all be red.
-But I made a mistake of doing that and realized that the maintenance was like so difficult with that.
-And I changed them all to white to make it easier.
+But I made a mistake of doing that and realized that the maintenance was very difficult with that system, so I changed them all to white to make it easier.

-So my biggest lesson learned is don’t color code you folders, only color code the tabs and it’s a lot easier that way.
+So my biggest lesson learned is don’t color code your folders, only color code the tabs and it’s a lot easier that way.

-OK.
-So, that’s what I do.
-And then what I do is take a white binder clip to kind of clip the folder together just like that for some of the folders that are thicker with a lot of papers, just because it kind of contains the papers more when they’re clipped together.
+Then what I do is take a white binder clip to clip the whole folder together for some of the folders that are thicker with a lot of papers, because it contains the papers more when they’re clipped together.

 Now, another question I get a lot of times is what is the difference between an interior file folder and a hanging file folder?
 So, this is an interior file folder and this is a hanging file folder.
 Now, what a lot of people do is they put these interior file folders inside the hanging file folder and you have this sitting in your filing cabinet.

-Now, when I was setting this up, I realized that I have like space on the sides right here.
-So I was like, “OK, maybe I’ll just put things that I need to create other folders when it’s time for maintenance.”
+Now, when I was setting this up, I realized that I have space on the sides right here.
+So I thought, “OK, maybe I’ll just put things that I need to create other folders when it’s time for maintenance.”

-So, I found these nice bins that just like fit so beautifully in the side of the cabinet.
+So, I found these nice bins that just fit so beautifully in the side of the cabinet.
 And this is where I have all of my extra tabs for the file folders.
-I have a lot of extra ones just because of like when I was going to people’s homes and helping them organize their filing cabinet I always had supplies on hand.
-So this kind of just like hangs out on the side right here just fits so perfectly.
+I have a lot of extra ones because when I was going to people’s homes and helping them organize their filing cabinet I always had supplies on hand.
+So this just hangs out on the side right here and just fits so perfectly.
 And then this one over here is the same thing.
 I have more labels and then I have a bag of the binder clips just like that for clipping the folders together.

 OK.
-So, as you can see, everything is organized, it’s color-coded.
-You can find what you’re looking for like very fast.
+So, as you can see, everything is organized, it’s color-coded in my filing system.
+You can find what you’re looking for very fast.
 And nothing else is in the way.
 And so the last tip for you is to go through and periodically purge your filing cabinet.
 Go through the folders, pull out things you don’t need anymore, shred them, archive them if you do need them but go through it and make sure you’re only keeping things that you really need to keep.

 So, is there something that I didn’t share that you do in your filing cabinet that’s really helpful for keeping it tidy and organized?
 If so, leave a comment below.
 Or if this is your first time watching my organizing videos, you can subscribe to my YouTube channel or check out my website, Alejandra.TV for more tips on getting organized.

-Thanks for watching and I’ll see you soon.
-Bye.
+Thanks for watching and I’ll see you soon!